 Yes, the model includes almost all of the muscle tissue of the torso.
 However, it is mostly labeled as “unclassified muscles”, only a few muscles of the abdominal region are explicitly labeled.
 Please have a look at the object list.

-Does this model include all of the objects visible in the Voxel-Man 3D-Navigator: Inner Organs anatomical atlas?
+Does this model include all parts of the Inner Organs anatomical atlas?

 How is the label volume organized?

-Just like color and CT data, the label volume comes as a stack of numbered images.
+Just like color and CT data, the label volume comes as a stack of numbered cross-sectional images.
 Color, CT and label images with the same number represent different properties of the same voxels.
 Instead of colors or intensity values, a label image contains numbers, indicating the shape of the different anatomical structures, as determined in the segmentation process.
 To find out which objects are represented by these numbers, have a look at the object list.

 Why can’t I see anything on the label images?

 For technical reasons, these are 16 bit TIFF images, which some programs cannot display properly.
 Programs which can handle these data include ImageJ (free) or Photoshop.
 If the image still appears all black, adjust the brightness/contrast or level/window settings, respectively.

 How can I create a volume dataset from these images?